my-tf-lab/alt-devops-task/README.md

 ## Business Drivers
 Are currently unknown, but we definitely operate in the sales domain and offer some kind of payment solution :)

+## Terraform code

+Please ignore `tfe_oidc` and `workspaces` folders it is a refined accelerator from another repo to run everything in TFE.